4d/docs/website/translated_docs/es/API/DataclassClass.md

     | O          | &#124;,&#124;&#124;, or |

 *   **order by attributePath**: you can include an order by *attributePath* statement in the query so that the resulting data will be sorted according to that statement.
 You can use multiple order by statements, separated by commas (e.g., order by *attributePath1* desc, *attributePath2* asc).
 By default, the order is ascending.
 Pass 'desc' to define a descending order and 'asc' to define an ascending order.
-> *If you use this statement, the returned entity selection is ordered (for more information, please refer to [Ordered vs Unordered entity selections](ORDA/dsMapping.md#ordered-or-unordered-entity-selection)).
+> Si utiliza esta declaración, la entity selection devuelta está ordenada (para más información, consulte [Entity selections ordenadas vs desordenadas](ORDA/dsMapping.md#ordered-or-unordered-entity-selection)).

 **Utilizar comillas**